 Scholarships are Available

-HECUA provides $750 Scholarships for Community Engagement, $1,500 Scholarships for Social Justice (for first-generation and/or low-income students) and Scholarships for Racial Justice for semester-length programs each fall and spring.
+HECUA provides Scholarships for Community Engagement, Scholarships for Social Justice (for first-generation and/or low-income students) and Scholarships for Racial Justice (for students of color) for semester-length programs each fall and spring.
 More information about the application process for scholarships is available on the HECUA website, here, or by contacting the organization.

 Application Process Involves